Avoidability beyond paths: Preliminaries

 All graphs considered in this paper are simple and undirected.
 They are also finite unless explicitly stated otherwise, and this is only relevant in \Cref{sec:pendant-extensions}.
 The \emph{order} of a graph is the cardinality of its vertex set.
 For a graph $G$ and a set $X\subseteq V(G)$, we denote by $N_G(X)$ the \emph{(open) neighborhood} of $X$, that is, the set of vertices in $V(G)\setminus X$ that are adjacent to a vertex in $X$, and by $N_G[X]$ the \emph{closed neighborhood} of $X$, that is, the set $X\cup N_G(X)$.
 Two vertices $u$ and $v$ are said to be \emph{twins} if $N(u)\setminus \{v\} = N(v)\setminus \{u\}$; if in addition they are adjacent, then they are said to be \emph{true twins}, and \emph{false twins} if they are non-adjacent.

 A \emph{clique} in a graph $G=(V,E)$ is a set of vertices $C\subseteq V$ such that $uv\in E$ for any $u,v\in C$.
 A \emph{path} is a graph with vertex set $\{v_0,v_1,\ldots, v_\ell\}$ in which two vertices $v_i$ and $v_j$ with $i<j$ are adjacent if and only if $j = i+1$; the vertices $v_0$ and $v_\ell$ are the \emph{endpoints} of the path.
 We sometimes denote such a path simply by the sequence $(v_0,\ldots, v_\ell)$.
 The \emph{length} of a path is defined as the number of its edges.
 We denote a $k$-vertex path by $P_k$.
 A \emph{cycle} is a graph obtained from a path of length at least three by identifying vertices $v_0$ and $v_\ell$.
 The \emph{girth} of a graph $G$ is the minimal length of a cycle in it (or $\infty$ if $G$ is acyclic).
-It is known that for all integers $k\ge 2$ and $g\ge 3$, there exists a graph with minimum degree at least $k$ and girth at least~$g$ (see~\cite{MR165515}, as well as~\cite{MR4336218}).
-Such a $k$-regular graph with smallest possible order is called a {\it $(k,g)$-cage}.
+It is known that for all integers $k\ge 2$ and $g\ge 3$, there exists a $k$-regular graph and girth~$g$ (see~\cite{MR165515}, as well as~\cite{MR4336218}).
+Such a graph with smallest possible order is called a {\it $(k,g)$-cage}.

 An \emph{isomorphism} from a graph $G_1=(V_1,E_1)$ to a graph $G_2=(V_2,E_2)$ is a bijection $f:V_1\to V_2$ such that $uv\in E_1$ if and only if $f(u)f(v)\in E_2$.
 An \emph{isomorphism of two-rooted graphs} $(G_1,s_1,t_1)$ and $(G_2,s_2,t_2)$ is an isomorphism $f$ from $G_1$ to $G_2$ such that $f(s_1)=s_2$ and $f(t_1)=t_2$.
 An \emph{automorphism} of a graph $G$ is an isomorphism of $G$ to itself.